DSI-VD/foehn/src/docs/Bootstrap-4-beta.md

 title: "Upgrade Bootstrap 4 Beta"
 ---

-Foehn v0.29.0 use the Bootstrap alpha 6.
-Foehn v0.30.0 use the beta version.
+Foehn v0.29.0 used the Bootstrap alpha 6 version.
+Foehn v0.30.0 now use the beta version.

-Here are all the change you need to do to make the jump.
+Here are all the changes you need to make the jump.

 ## Update spacing utilities